This blog has an RSS feed

 Extracting the contents of each post was more difficult.
 The body of

-each blog post lives in a section
+each blog post lives in a section tag.
+It can contain

-HTML itself—so far I’ve mainly used a
+HTML itself—so far I’ve mainly used a and

-tags.
-However, htmlparser2
+code tags.
+However, htmlparser2 doesn’t let

 you read the contents of a specific HTML element.
 It just calls your